vishalsharma-pixel/tfae-orchestration/routines/conductor-routine-prompt.md

      `prUrl` (an agent can push multiple branches — look across all entries).
 If a `prUrl` is present, comment that PR link on the Jira issue, and transition per `workflow-map.yaml`'s `transition_triggers`
-     (In Progress → Code Review).
-If `FINISHED` but no `prUrl` appears in any branch entry, comment that the run finished without opening a PR and flag for a human to check — don't assume Code Review is correct without an actual PR link.
+     (In Progress → Code Review). **This is a notification-worthy event — see the notification rules below.** If `FINISHED` but no `prUrl` appears in any branch entry, comment that the run finished without opening a PR and flag for a human to check — don't assume Code Review is correct without an actual PR link. **This is also notification-worthy** — a finished-but-no-PR run is exactly the kind of thing that shouldn't sit silently until someone happens to check Jira.
-   - **If `ERROR` or `CANCELLED`**: comment the failure on the issue, summarizing *why* in plain language using `run.result` if present.
+   - **If `ERROR` or `CANCELLED`**: transition the task to **"Manual Intervention Needed"** and comment the failure, summarizing *why* in plain language using `run.result` if present.
 Do not re-dispatch automatically — that's a human decision.
-   - **If `EXPIRED`**: treat the same as a failure — comment and flag, don't silently drop it.
+   - **If `EXPIRED`**: same treatment as a failure — transition to "Manual Intervention Needed" and comment, don't silently drop it.
    - **If `CREATING` or `RUNNING`**: still in flight, no action needed this cycle beyond the staleness check below.
 4. **If running (`CREATING`/`RUNNING`) longer than `staleness_timeout_hours`**
    with no change: flag it as possibly stalled in a comment.
 Still counts as occupying a concurrency slot — do not treat it as free capacity.

+**Recompute every eligible story's rollup status now, fresh, every cycle** (never remembered from a prior cycle's decision).
+For each story returned by `find_agent_eligible_stories`, plus any story currently in "Manual Intervention Needed" or "PR By Agent" (so a story can roll back out of those states too), fetch its child tasks via `find_child_tasks_of_story` and apply this priority order — top condition wins if more than one is true:

+1. **Manual Intervention Needed** — if ANY child task is in this status.
+2. **PR By Agent** — else if ALL child tasks are "Code Review" or later (Code Review, Ready To Test, Testing, Ready for Production, LIVE — none remain in To Do, In Progress, or Manual Intervention Needed).
+3. **Agent In Progress** — else if at least one child task has left "To Do."
+4. **Ready for Agent** — else, leave unchanged (nothing dispatched yet).

+Transition the story if its computed status differs from its current status.
+This rollup is intentionally a fresh computation every cycle, not a remembered state machine — a story recovers from "Manual Intervention Needed" automatically the moment a human clears every flagged child task, with no separate manual action needed on the story itself.

 Then, **count current capacity**: how many TFAE tasks are "In Progress" **with a valid agentId comment** (i.e. actually dispatched by this Routine,